Back to Career Hacks

 Quantum Computing0%

-Cybersecurity comes in at 37.4%, and for good reason.
-Selling security products is inherently trust-based.
+Industrial Software leads at 58.7% GTM.
+These companies sell complex, high-touch products to non-technical buyers, and every deal requires demos, pilots, on-site visits, and relationship-building.
+You can't automate that with a landing page.
+Cybersecurity comes in at 37.4%, and for good reason: selling security products is inherently trust-based.
 A CISO isn't going to deploy your AI-powered threat detection tool based on a free trial alone.
-They need to trust the vendor, understand the implementation, and feel confident about the support.
-That takes skilled salespeople and customer success managers.
+They need to trust the vendor, understand the implementation, and feel confident about the support, which takes skilled salespeople and customer success managers.
+Quantum Computing sits at 0% GTM, since these companies are still in pure R&D mode with no commercial product to sell yet.

 CityGTM Share